 The double-height windows were designed to enhance the per

 section of the volume.
-The opaque-coloured glass was introduced in the double height volumes to reduce the area of clear glass and cut the amount of light penetrating in the interiors.
+The opaque-coloured glass was introduced in the double-height volumes to reduce the area of clear glass and cut the amount of light penetrating into the interiors.

-Exposed concrete, with its allusions to timelessness, ruggedness, neutrality and honesty of expression became the clear choice as backdrop.
-Silver anodized aluminium windows and light shelves complemented the exposed concrete.
+Exposed concrete, with its allusions to timelessness, ruggedness, neutrality and honesty of expression, became the clear choice as backdrop.
+Silver anodised aluminium windows and light shelves complemented the exposed concrete.

 We faced a lot of challenges in while finalizing the façade material palette.
 Exposed concrete was the first thing that came in our mind, but Mumbai rains and the quality of sand had to be sorted out before we could pin down on exposed concrete.
 The chemicals in concrete react with the rain water creating a thin moss-like film.
 This happens only during the first rain.
 We located a transparent coating that could be applied to the exposed exterior concrete and prevent the chemical reaction.
 Sand issue was sorted out by getting specialized rendering agencies form Gujarat to clean and finish the surface post-construction.